georgemarselis-nvi/java-for-sysadmins/README.md

 `logs/catalina.out` is stdout and stderr of the JVM, appended forever, never rotated by Tomcat itself.
 Startup messages, stack traces from failed deployments and anything the application prints all land here. `logs/catalina.<date>.log` and `logs/localhost.<date>.log` are Tomcat's own logging, rotated daily by `logging.properties`. `logs/localhost_access_log.<date>.txt` is the access log from the valve above.
 The distro packages send `catalina.out` to journald or `/var/log/tomcat9/`.
 When something is wrong, `catalina.out` is where the answer is, and on a busy server it is gigabytes.

-### Why it is heavy
+### Why Tomcat is heavy on resources

 Tomcat is not heavy because of the engine.
 It is heavy because it starts from everything: manager, host-manager, docs and examples applications, a JSP compiler, an autodeployer polling `webapps/`, JMX registered for every component, a default pool of 200 threads.
 Strip it to one connector and one WAR, delete everything in `webapps/` but your application, and it is 15 MB of jars starting in under a second.
-The difference from Jetty is direction: Tomcat starts from everything and you remove; Jetty starts from nothing and you add.
+The difference from Jetty is direction: Tomcat starts from everything and you remove; Jetty, as we shall see later, starts from nothing and you add.

 ### Tomcat 8, 9, 10, 10.1, 11: which one and why